 Los Angeles World Airports (LAWA) is a unique system of airports owned and operated by the City of Los Angeles.
 Each of the airports – Los Angeles International (LAX) and Van Nuys (VNY) – plays an integral role in helping to meet the regional demand for passenger, cargo and general aviation service.

-As the gateway to the West Coast and the No. 1 international gateway to Asia/Pacific, LAX offers direct flights from 101 domestic cities and 77 international destinations.
-LAX is the seventh busiest passenger airport in the world, serving 87.5 million passengers a year.
+Underscoring its status as the gateway to the West Coast and to Asia/Pacific, LAX offers direct flights from more than 100 domestic cities and 40 countries.
+LAX is the fourth busiest commercial airport in the world, serving 87.5 million passengers a year.

 Operations began in September 2013 at the new, $1.9 billion Tom Bradley International Terminal (TBIT) at LAX.
 With a design inspired by the waves of the Pacific Ocean along L.A.’s coastline, TBIT offers 18 new aircraft boarding gates, half of which can accommodate the larger, new-generation aircraft and a fully modernized customs facility accommodating 4,500 passengers per hour, nearly double the previous level.